Sara Ganim: Career

 In November 2012, she left The Patriot-News to become a full-time correspondent for CNN.
 On January 8, 2014, Ganim wrote a story for CNN claiming that some student-athletes at NCAA Division I member colleges and universities read at a third-grade level or below.
-The article focused attention on several different schools, and included University of North Carolina at Chapel Hill (UNC), attributing the UNC information to the findings of learning specialist, Mary Willingham, who worked at the university.
+The article focused attention on several different schools, and included University of North Carolina at Chapel Hill (UNC), attributing the UNC information to the findings of learning specialist Mary Willingham, who worked at the university.
 UNC later issued a statement that this research was "severely flawed."
 The NCAA also disputed Ganim's portrayal of the academic qualifications of college athletes in the article, stating "the hard facts and cold truth simply do not bear out the scenario portrayed in [her] reporting."
 In response, Willingham said that her "data is 100% correct."
-On April 11, 2014, UNC released independent expert studies which reviewed the data and disputing Willingham's claims, concluding that "[a] recent CNN articled stated, "60% [of UNC athletes] read between fourth- and eighth-grade levels.
+On April 11, 2014, UNC released independent expert studies which reviewed the data and disputed Willingham's claims, concluding that "[a] recent CNN articled stated, "60% [of UNC athletes] read between fourth- and eighth-grade levels.
 Between 8% and 10% read below a third-grade level."
 Rather than 60% of UNC student-athletes possessing a 4th- to 8th-grade reading level, only 6% of student-athletes read at such level."
 In May 2014, New York Times columnist cited the CNN report in telling the story of Willingham as a whistleblower.
 The coverage led UNC to ask for a seventh review of the scandal at UNC, led by former federal prosecutor Ken Wainstein, which found that UNC had downplayed an academic scandal there.
 However, the NCAA ultimately could not establish that UNC had committed violations punishable under NCAA rules and UNC received no penalties.

+Since July 2019, Ganim has been associated with the University of Florida College of Journalism, where she is the current Hearst Journalism Fellow at the Brechner Center for Freedom of Information.
+She also hosts the Brechner Center's podcast "Why We Don't Know."
+In 2020, she wrote and directed "No Defense: The U.S. Military's War on Water", a documentary film about PFAS contamination from U.S. military bases.
+In 2021, she was a Spencer Fellow at Columbia Journalism School.
+In 2022, she hosted the podcast "The Mayor of Maple Avenue", telling the story of one of Jerry Sandusky's victims.
+Since July 2022, Ganim has been the James Madison Visiting Professor on First Amendment Issues at Columbia Journalism School.
+In 2023, she hosted the podcast "Believable: The Coco Berthmann Story."